Nord Electro 5D review

 The sides of the keyboard are bright red wood, while the face is solid metal.
 It looks and feels incredible sturdy, and the only plastic to be found is on the knobs, which are not wobbly or light, so you will be able to adjust everything with extreme attention to detail.

 Now, for something that looks really heavy, it’s actually not that bad.
 The 61 key model weighs just under 18 pounds, while the 71 key version is about two pounds heavier at just over 20 pounds.
 If you wanted to set it on an X stand, you more than likely wouldn’t have to worry about it breaking or bowing.

 One small note before we move onto our next section—I really love the font that they chose for their model names on this instrument.
 It’s sort of cartoony, with a touch of professionalism that makes it look almost vintage and modern at the same time.
 It definitely adds a lot to the overall character-aesthetic of the keyboard.

-Below, please take a moment to view some of the best-selling stage pianos on the market today that are currently on sale at Amazon:
+Below, please take a moment to view some of the best-selling stage pianos on the market today that are currently on sale online:

 The Nord Keyboard